-The Peace and Security Research Programme examines peace and conflict processes in Africa, Asia, Latin America, and the Middle East, and investigates international violence and security trends.
-We analyse the role of local, national, regional, and international actors in peace and conflict by integrating qualitative and quantitative comparative methods.
+The Peace and Security Research Programme analyses how identities and ideologies, institutional arrangements, and international interventions affect peace and conflict dynamics in Africa, Asia, Latin America, and the Middle East and investigates international violence and security trends.